PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### Example quick start build lines

-Following examples assumes that you already downloaded Device Management developer  credentials and created an update resources file, see [Download Mbed Cloud dev credentials file](#Download-Mbed-Cloud-dev-credentials-file) and [Create an Update resources file](#Create-an-Update-resources-file) sections.
+The following examples assumes that you already downloaded Device Management developer credentials and created an update resources file.
+Aee [Download Mbed Cloud dev credentials file](#Download-Mbed-Cloud-dev-credentials-file) and [Create an Update resources file](#Create-an-Update-resources-file) sections.

 Also, assuming that the user created an output directory for both Warp7 and RPi3 (e.g. `./artifacts-warp7` and `./artifacts-rpi3`).